ElektraInitiative/libelektra/doc/tutorials/plugins.md

 The configuration of the plugin is provided as `conf`.
 The function may report errors using the `errorKey` and the return value.

+The following convention was established for the return value of `elektraPluginCheckConf`:

+- 0: config was not changed (was ok)
+- 1: config is changed (now ok)
+- -1: config not ok, could not fix it

 ### ELEKTRA_PLUGIN_EXPORT ###

 The last function, one that is always needed in a plug-in, is `ELEKTRA_PLUGIN_EXPORT`.
 This functions is responsible for letting Elektra know that